-- Turn off gas appliances - Close the empty gas cylinder's valve - Remove the high pressure hose from the gas cylinder. - Attach the high pressure hose to the full gas cylinder. - Open the full cylinder's valve. - Press the hose-break safety device and the gas-flow monitor.
+- Turn off gas appliances

+- Close the empty gas cylinder's valve

+- Remove the high pressure hose from the gas cylinder.

+- Attach the high pressure hose to the full gas cylinder.

+- Open the full cylinder's valve.

 Check the hose connection to the cylinder valve for leaks.